chromaui/chromatic-docs/interactions.md

 <details>
 <summary>My interactions aren't getting snapshotted consistently with external web fonts?</summary>

 Interactions run as soon as the DOM loads.
 But external resources like web fonts can load before or after the interaction runs depending on network latency.
-This cause dialogs, tooltips, and menus to change position.
+This can cause dialogs, tooltips, and menus to change position.

 We recommend [preloading fonts](resource-loading#loading-custom-fonts) to ensure they're available when the DOM renders.
 If preloading is not possible, try adding a [delay before running interactions](delay#use-an-assertion-to-delay-snapshot-capture).